ibm-cloud-docs/containers/cs_annotations.md

 {:shortdesc}

 **Description**</br>
 For high availability, some app setups require you to deploy multiple upstream servers that handle incoming client requests.
-When a client connects to you back-end app, you can use session-affinity so that a client is served by the same upstream server for the duration of a session or for the time it takes to complete a task.
+When a client connects to your back-end app, you can use session-affinity so that a client is served by the same upstream server during a session or for the time it takes to complete a task.
 You can configure your ALB to ensure session-affinity by always routing incoming network traffic to the same upstream server.

 Every client that connects to your back-end app is assigned to one of the available upstream servers by the ALB.
 The ALB creates a session cookie that is stored in the client's app, which is included in the header information of every request between the ALB and the client.
 The information in the cookie ensures that all requests are handled by the same upstream server throughout the session.

 Relying on sticky sessions can add complexity and reduce your availability.
-For example, you might have an HTTP server that maintains some session state for an initial connection so that the HTTP service only accepts subsequent requests with the same session state value.
+For example, you might have an HTTP server that maintains some session state for an initial connection so that the HTTP service accepts only subsequent requests with the same session state value.
 However, this prevents easy horizontal scaling of the HTTP service.
 Consider using an external database, such as Redis or Memcached, to store the HTTP request session value so that you can maintain the session state across multiple servers.
 {: note}

 When you include multiple services, use a semi-colon (;) to separate them.